abra-hub/abra/content/blog/2021-06-08-journal-of-new-music-research-special-issue-on-the-socio-cultural-role-of-technology-in-digital-musical-instruments.md

 layout: blog
 title: "Journal of New Music Research Special issue on the Socio-Cultural Role of Technology in Digital Musical Instruments "
-description: Introduction to the Journal of New Music's special issue arising from the Digital Music Interactions Symposium in Helsinki, Finland.
+description: An introduction to the Journal of New Music's special issue arising from the Digital Music Interactions Symposium in Helsinki, Finland.
 date: 2021-06-08T19:49:28.043Z
 thumbnail: /img/uploads/yellow.png